brunoklein99/amazon-satellite/README.md

 ![samplesperclass](http://i.imgur.com/GiuDYx8.png)

+A few classes don't have a strong represenation in the dataset for the CNN to be able to robustly classify them, but since they are also under-represented in the test set, this shouldn't be a problem.

 ## Evaluation

 Submissions will be evaluated based on their mean F2 score.
 The F score, commonly used in information retrieval, measures accuracy using the precision P and recall R. Precision is the ratio of true positives (TP) to all predicted positives (TP + FP).
 Recall is the ratio of true positives to all actual positives (TP + FN).
 The F2 score is given by